Try this on for an explanation: it’s a speech she gave last summer at a UNESCO conference in Paris.

 Supposedly, these standards have been voluntarily adopted by more than 40 states.
 In fact, by effectively conditioning eligibility for Race to the Top grants on participation in the Common Core, the Obama administration has forced economically pinched states to surrender control of their school curricula to the federal government.
 Cleverly, states have been pressed to sign on to the Common Core before the actual standards, curricula, and tests are revealed in a second Obama term.
 The entire scheme is arguably both illegal and unconstitutional.
 Yet it is moving forward, and the public knows virtually nothing about it.

-A few conservatives have been fooled by the seemingly traditionalist call for national “standards.”
-Yet most conservative education experts understand that the new national standards will be low, not high.
-With so many pressing economic issues on the table, however, nobody’s listening.
-Too bad, because the ultimate outcome of Obama’s education scheme will actually be economic: a sweeping redistribution of suburban education funding to the cities.
 Far from having departing the scene, Obama’s former adviser, Linda Darling-Hammond, is at the center of this plan.
 She works with the Smarter-Balanced Assessment Consortium, selected by the administration to create the testing system for the new Common Core.
 Darling-Hammond has gone out of her way to downplay her role with the Smarter-Balanced Consortium, but the group’s own publications make it clear that she is effectively running the show.
 So, although Darling-Hammond is the top national opponent of standardized tests, she is now effectively in charge of designing a new K-12 testing system for much of the nation.
 The result will be politically correct questions, and standards that aren’t really standards at all.

 That’s only part one of the plan.
 President Obama’s Department of Education has established an Equity and Excellence Commission, charged with finding “ways to restructure school finance systems to achieve equity in the distribution of educational resources and further student achievement and attainment.”
 Conveniently, the commission’s recommendations will emerge only during a possible second Obama term.
 Darling-Hammond is a member of that commission, and if past experience is a guide will have outsize influence on its recommendations.

 Darling-Hammond has already made her intentions clear.
 She is pushing a plan to add common “resource standards” to the new Common Core’s curricular standards.
 That is, Darling-Hammond hopes to condition federal education aid on the equalization of school funding across municipal lines.
 She has also proposed allowing students to transfer across school district lines, with transportation provided at government expense.
-The target here is the suburbs.
-Obama and Darling-Hammond are both longtime supporters of the little-known “regional equity” movement, which aims to undercut the political independence of America’s suburbs so as to redistribute suburban wealth to the cities.
-Obama is too sharp politically to advertise this part of his program, yet he is aggressively pressing it forward.

 The right to educate your children as you see fit has traditionally stood at the very center of the American vision of self-government and personal liberty… Agree or disagree, shouldn’t President Obama clearly explain his ambitious redistributive plans for K-12 education – and America’s suburbs – so that they can be discussed and debated during this epochal national election?